StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm that uses regression analysis where the relationship between the independent variables and the dependent variable is modeled as non-linear.
 Uses methods like polynomial regression, exponential regression, or spline regression.
 * Suitable when the relationship between independent and dependent variables is non-linear.
 Useful for modeling phenomena where simple linear models are inadequate.
+* Select the appropriate type and degree of non-linear function based on the pattern of data points observed in scatter plots to ensure a good fit.
+* Employ regularization methods to prevent overfitting, particularly when using high-degree polynomial regression.

   <img width="500" alt="Ensemble Models" src="http://www.sthda.com/english/sthda-upload/figures/machine-learning-essentials/009-polynomial-and-spline-regression-scatter-plot-1.png">